microsoft/commercial-marketplace-resources/README.md

 # ![Alt Azure Marketplace shopping bag icon](images/Azure_Store_Marketplace_COLOR.svg "Azure Marketplace icon") Microsoft Marketplace Samples and Resources Index

 This repository provides pointers to resources to help you onboard your solution to the Microsoft commercial marketplace.
-These resources focus on transactable offer types in the Microsoft commercial marketplace.
+These resources focus on transactable offer types.

 Included in this document are links to key projects, sample code, technical learning content, reference implementations, and key documentation.